 On January 8, 2020, the aviation world was mourned by a tragic plane crash in Iran.
 The Boeing 737-800 Ukraine International Airlines crashed shortly after takeoff.
-It was to operate flight PS752 on the Tehran - Kiev route.
+He had to operate flight PS752 on the Tehran-Kiev route.

 They were on board NUMBER of passengers and 9 crew members.
 By nationality, the situation was as follows: • Ukrainians - 11 (9 crew members), • Iranians - 82, • Canadians - 63, • British - 3, • Swedes - 10, • Afghans - 7.
-There were 169 passengers. , but 2 did not board.
-As a result of the accident, there were no survivors.
+There were 169 passengers on the list , but 2 did not board.
+There were no survivors following the accident.